aws-samples/eks-workshop-developers/website/docs/containers/python/multiarchitecture-image.md

 - [Integrating Amazon ECR with Docker Compose](integration-ecr.md)

 ## 1. Logging into Amazon ECR
-From the 'fastapi-microservices' project directory, authenticate the Docker CLI to your Amazon ECR registry using:
+From the 'python-fastapi-demo-docker' project directory, authenticate the Docker CLI to your Amazon ECR registry using:
 ```
 aws ecr get-login-password \
 --region ${AWS_REGION} | docker login \